MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/What-s-New-in-Windows-Server-2016-Technical-Preview-5.md

 **Starting in Technical Preview 5**, new additions include: the ability to run PowerShell.exe locally on Nano Server (no longer remote only), new Local Users & Groups cmdlets to replace the GUI, added PowerShell debugging support, and added support in Nano Server for security logging & transcription and JEA.

 ## <a name="BKMK_Networking"></a>Networking
-This area addresses networking products and features for the IT professional to design, deploy, and maintain Windows Server Technical Preview.
+This area addresses networking products and features for the IT professional to design, deploy, and maintain Windows Server 2016.

 ### Software-Defined Networking
 You can now both mirror and route traffic to new or existing virtual appliances.
 Together with a distributed firewall and Network security groups, this enables you to dynamically segment and secure workloads in a manner similar to Azure.
 Second, you can deploy and manage the entire Software-defined networking (SDN) stack using System Center Virtual Machine Manager.
 Finally, you can use Docker to manage Windows Server container networking, and associate SDN policies not only with virtual machines but containers as well.
 For more information, see [Plan Software Defined Networking Deployment](https://technet.microsoft.com/library/mt605207.aspx).